Hong Kong: Government and politics

 The chief executive is the head of government and serves for a maximum of two five-year terms.
-The State Council (led by the Premier of China) appoints the chief executive after nomination by the Election Committee, which is composed of 1,200 business, community, and government leaders.
+The State Council (led by the Premier of China) appoints the chief executive after nomination by the Election Committee, which is composed of 1500 business, community, and government leaders.

 The Legislative Council has 90 members, each serving a four-year term.
-Twenty are directly elected from geographical constituencies, thirty-five represent functional constituencies (FC), and forty are chosen by an election committee consisting of representatives appointed by the Chinese central government.
-Thirty FC councillors are selected from limited electorates representing sectors of the economy or special interest groups, and the remaining five members are nominated from sitting district council members and selected in region-wide double direct elections.
-All popularly elected members are chosen by proportional representation.
+Twenty are directly elected from geographical constituencies, thirty represent functional constituencies (FC), and forty are chosen by an election committee consisting of representatives appointed by the Chinese central government.
+Thirty FC councillors are selected from limited electorates representing sectors of the economy or special interest groups.
+Geographical constituency elected members are chosen by single non-transferable vote (SNTV), yielding two candidates per GC.
 The 30 limited electorate functional constituencies fill their seats using first-past-the-post or instant-runoff voting.

 Twenty-two political parties had representatives elected to the Legislative Council in the 2016 election.
 These parties have aligned themselves into three ideological groups: the pro-Beijing camp (the current government), the pro-democracy camp, and localist groups.
 The Chinese Communist Party does not have an official political presence in Hong Kong, and its members do not run in local elections.
 Hong Kong is represented in the National People's Congress by 36 deputies chosen through an electoral college and 203 delegates in the Chinese People's Political Consultative Conference appointed by the central government.

-Chinese national law does not generally apply in the region, and Hong Kong is treated as a separate jurisdiction.
+There are major differences between the legal system of Hong Kong and rest of China.
 Its judicial system is based on common law, continuing the legal tradition established during British rule.
 Local courts may refer to precedents set in English law and overseas jurisprudence.
 However, mainland criminal procedure law applies to cases investigated by the Office for Safeguarding National Security of the CPG in the HKSAR.
 Interpretative and amending power over the Basic Law and jurisdiction over acts of state lie with the central authority, making regional courts ultimately subordinate to the mainland's socialist civil law system.
 Decisions made by the Standing Committee of the National People's Congress override any territorial judicial process.
 Furthermore, in circumstances where the Standing Committee declares a state of emergency in Hong Kong, the State Council may enforce national law in the region.